 I seldom come across a place that has an all-star quality to it, where it literally ticks all the boxes for mom, dad and the kids (from toddlers to teens).
 Boschendal is one of those rare gems that stands head and shoulders above the rest.
 It’s simply an allrounder for every member of the family, with the added bonus of award-winning food and wine on offer and breath-taking landscapes.

-You’ll see this month’s blog is a bit different to what I normally post.
-This is to show you how Boschendal would hit the sweet spot for everyone in your family, too:
+Here’s a breakdown on how Boschendal would hit the sweet spot for everyone in your family, too:

 The “Sport Lover” Dad